htmfilho/sports/_drafts/2023-07-15-endurun-sport.md

 ![ENDURrun Sport 2023](/sports/images/posts/endurrun-sport-2023.jpg)

-Head
+What is great about running is the countless variety of challenges we can face out there.
+There are races of all distances, all terrains, elevations, weather, and even all together in a single event.
+That's the case of ENDURrun, a staged race that offers something different every day for 7 days.
+I had the privilege of competing at the Sport edition this summer, which covers 80km of paved paths, trails, and tracks in different locations in the Waterloo region.
+This half the distance of the Ultimate edition, which challenges runners to complete 100 miles in a week.

 <!-- more -->

 ## Stage 1: Sunday, 10km at RIM Park, Waterloo

 The first edition of the ENDURrun Sport 2023 started with a moderate 10 km on the Grand River Trail, in the surroundings of RIM Park.
 The course was a 5km loop, mostly flat, but with hills at the end.
 I started slowly, one of the last ones in the pack.
 Most of the runners pushed strong from the beginning, which scared me at first, but as I warmed up, I got slowly faster and caught up with the others.
-I finished in 14th overall and 10th among the males.
+I finished 14th overall and 10th among the males.

 ## Stage 2: Monday, 7.5km at Riverbluffs Park, Cambridge